Bsandhu97/CSC680-FinalProject/README.md

 - **Must Have Features:**
     - *Workouts:*

-         User can add workouts, delete workouts, and mark them as done.
+         Users can add new workouts, delete workouts, and mark them as done.
 They can add workouts thru the button in the top right of the screen, a pop up would then          be shown asking for title of the workout.
 To delete, the user would need to swipe the workout to delete to the left.
 To mark the workout as done, the user              would just need to tap on the workout.

     - *Daily Calories:*